databrary/design/ridir-16/narrative.md

 The researcher hadn't considered coding motor behavior, but since a detailed coding manual was shared, she decides to select those materials, as well.
 Satisfied that the search has yielded useful data for her project, the researcher downloads the relevant videos, coding files in the format of her choice, coding manuals, and other materials.
 The researcher begins annotating the downloaded videos using her own coding scheme and, since it is easy to do, the researcher shares the resulting coding files back to Databrary.
-When the researcher is ready to share, her layer of codes can be linked to the videos "borrowed" from the data library so that others can build upon these efforts.

 We describe how this scenario can be realized in the Implementation Plan.